rndmorris/Salis-Arcana/docs/enhancements.md

 **Config Option:** `creativeOpThaumonomicon`

-Ctrl-clicking on a research in the Thaumonomicon while in Creative mode will autocomplete the research.
+Ctrl-clicking on a research in the Thaumonomicon while in Creative mode will autocomplete the research, and you do not need to have paper and scribing tools in your inventory to get research notes.

 ## Thaumonomicon Controls